-The last thing that a company needs during an outage is to wonder what to do next.
+The last thing that a company needs during an disaster is to wonder what to do next.
 Who do you call?
-Where are the backups?
-Do they work?
+Where are the backups and do they work?
 Do we have the capacity on the remaining systems?
 Who does what and when?

 Proper planning and testing alleviates these questions, and many more in the event of disaster.
 Preparing and practicing a proper disaster recovery plan is paramount to getting back up and running when disaster strikes.

 Typically, the reason people don’t make disaster recovery plans is that they don’t have the resources to do it.
 As the business owner, they’re already doing more than one job.
 Just like anything else in business, formulating a proper recovery plan takes time.

 To develop a realistic backup and disaster recovery plan, you must understand the potential hazards that could affect your business, as well as your business processes and technology needs.
 Once this is done, a plan can be made to ensure that you have enough resources and personnel to get the job done.

 Get other people involved-ask TCSP technicians.
 Because backed-up data is a crucial part of every disaster recovery plan, you also need to consider how you’re backing up your data.
 Backup methods and media have different longevity, storage requirements and other considerations.

 Once you’ve written your plan, make sure everyone in your organization knows about it.
 Then, review it regularly.
 We recommend that you review your plan annually, a lot can change in a year.